Sarvastivada

+is a Sanskrit term that can be glossed as: "the theory of all that exists".
+The Sarvāstivāda argued that all dharmas (phenomena) exist in the past, present and future, the "three times".
+Vasubandhu's states that "He who affirms the existence of the dharmas of the three time periods [past, present and future] is held to be a Sarvāstivādin."

 The Sarvāstivādins were one of the most influential Buddhist monastic groups, flourishing throughout North India, especially Kashmir and Central Asia, until the 7th century CE.
 The orthodox Kashmiri branch of the school composed the large and encyclopedic Abhidharma Mahāvibhāṣa Śāstra around the time of the reign of Kanishka (c.
 127–150 CE).
 Because of this, orthodox Sarvāstivādins who upheld the doctrines in the Mahāvibhāṣa were called Vaibhāṣikas.

-There have been debates about the exact chronology of the Sarvastivādin emergence from the Sthavira Nikāya.
-According to the Theravādin Dīpavaṃsa, the Sarvāstivādins coalesced out of the older Mahīśāsaka school, but the and the state the opposite (i.e., that the Mahīśāsaka emerged from the Sarvāstivāda, rather).
-The Sarvāstivādins are believed to have given rise to the Mūlasarvāstivāda and Sautrāntika schools, although the relationship between these groups has not yet been fully determined.
-It has been suggested that some yogic Sarvāstivādins, under early Mahāyāna influence, gave rise to Yogācāra, one of the most important and influential traditions of Mahāyāna Buddhism.